PereViader/ManualDi/README.md

 An entry point is a place where some context of your application is meant to start.
 In the case of ManualDi, it is where the object graph is configured and then the container is started.

-The last binding of an entry point will usually make use of WithStartup, to run any logic necessary after the container is created.
+The last binding of an entry point will usually make use of QueueStartup, to run any logic necessary after the container is created.

 ### RootEntryPoint